-ED attaches property of UP businessman running office from Mumbai
+ED Attaches Property Of UP Businessman Running Office From Mumbai

-New Delhi, Jan 8 (IANS) The Enforcement Directorate (ED) on Saturday said that it has provisionally attached immovable properties worth Rs 1.37 crore of Mumbai-based Sheela Sales Corporation and its owner Ashok Kumar Singh, a businessman from Jaunpur, Uttar Pradesh, under the Prevention of Money Laundering Act (PMLA).
+New Delhi: The Enforcement Directorate (ED) on Saturday said that it has provisionally attached immovable properties worth Rs 1.37 crore of Mumbai-based Sheela Sales Corporation and its owner Ashok Kumar Singh, a businessman from Jaunpur, Uttar Pradesh, under the Prevention of Money Laundering Act (PMLA).

 The firm was issuing bills to different other firms which indicated the purchase of goods whereas no goods were actually supplied.